pramnora/sql/database/sqlite/README.md

 - SQLite, is one of most highly popular SQL database versions...;
   which is often used for 'amateur' projects...;
-  as opposed to creating professsional enterprise based projects.
+  as opposed to creating professsional large enterprise based projects.

+  Here is a quote from the official, SQLite.org, web site:
+  >>>
+   SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite is the most used database engine in the world.
+SQLite is built into all mobile phones and most computers and comes bundled inside countless other applications that people use every day.
+More Information...
+  <<<

 - SQLite, is automatically bundled with Python version 3 programming language;
   and, therefore, is available to use immediately straight way right out of the box;